-Starting in 2019, you may notice census takers in your neighborhood.
+You may notice census takers in your neighborhood this year.

-You might see census takers in your neighborhood for a few different reasons:
+But that's not the only role they play.
+You might see census workers in your neighborhood this spring and summer for a few different reasons:

 In 1790, around 650 U.S. marshals carried out the nation’s first decennial census.
 In 2020, thousands of census takers will help to conduct the count.

-By April 1, 2020, all homes will receive an invitation to participate in the 2020 Census.
-The best way to avoid a follow-up visit from a census taker is to fill out the 2020 Census questionnaire online, by phone, or by mail as soon as you receive your invitation to participate.
+Starting in mid-March, homes across the country will begin receiving an invitation to participate in the 2020 Census.
+The best way to avoid a visit from a census taker is to fill out the 2020 Census questionnaire online, by phone, or by mail as soon as you receive your invitation to participate.